e1eish/File_Transfer/README.md

 # Overview

 This is a simple program to transfter files from a server to a client.
-First run the server with the file path of the file to be transfered in the constant variable FILENAME, then run the client with file path to save to in FILENAME.
+First run the server, then run the client and choose the file to save and put the destination file path in the FILENAME constant.

 This was made to learn and practice the basics of networking with TCP and sockets.